arteria/cmsplugin-contact-plus/README.md

 ## Changelog
 ### development
+Please have a look at the latest commits for the work-in-progress-development version.

 ### 1.0.4
 - Fixed default "from email address" in case ``ADMINS`` is not defined in ``settings.py``.
 (Issue #2)